Aliases for RAPGEF3 Gene

 GeneCards Summary for RAPGEF3 Gene

 RAPGEF3 (Rap Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
 Diseases associated with RAPGEF3 include Leukocyte Adhesion Deficiency, Type Iii and Acrodysostosis.
-Among its related pathways are Serotonergic synapse and Phospholipase D signaling pathway.
+Among its related pathways are Rap1 signalling and Long-term potentiation.
 GO annotations related to this gene include guanyl-nucleotide exchange factor activity and cAMP-dependent protein kinase regulator activity.
 An important paralog of this gene is RAPGEF4.

 UniProtKB/Swiss-Prot for RAPGEF3 Gene